 16 ounces all-purpose flour (about 3 1/2 cups, spooned; 455g)

-1 recipe Swiss Buttercream
+1 recipe Swiss buttercream

 For the Cake: Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
 Lightly grease three 8-inch anodized aluminum cake pans and line with parchment (explanation and tutorial here).
-If you don’t have three pans, it’s okay to bake the cakes in stages, the batter will keep at room temperature until needed.
+If you don’t have 3 pans, it’s okay to bake the cakes in stages, the batter will keep at room temperature until needed.

 In the bowl of a stand mixer fitted with the paddle attachment, combine sugar, baking powder, salt, and butter.
 Mix on low speed to roughly incorporate, then increase to medium and beat until fluffy and light, about 5 minutes.
 About halfway through, pause to scrape the bowl and beater with a flexible spatula.